kptdev/kpt/docs/design-docs/07-package-orchestration.md

   * package discovery, authoring and lifecycle management
 * [kpt][] - a Git-native, schema-aware, extensible client-side tool for managing KRM packages
-* [Config Sync][] - configuration distribution and deployment mechanism with observability of the status of deployed resources
+* a GitOps-based deployment mechanism (for example [Config Sync][]), which distributes and deploys configuration, and provides observability of the status of deployed resources
 * a task-specific UI supporting repository management, package discovery, authoring, and lifecycle